Fgarcia584/M1_Dev_Cloud/README.md

 You will either see a message stating "You are connected to MongoDB" or "You are NOT connected to MongoDB".
 Ensure that you have provided the correct `MONGODB_URI` environment variable.

 When you are successfully connected, you can refer to the [MongoDB Node.js Driver docs](https://mongodb.github.io/node-mongodb-native/3.4/tutorials/collections/) for further instructions on how to query your database.

+## TODO LIST

+ - [ ] maintain the user's connection if there's a valid JWT in the localStorage
+ - [ ] implement searchBar in navbar
+ - [ ] CI/CD
+ - [ ] Refacto of movie's likes TU